-As a surgeon, some times the most important thing is to dare to say “I don’t do that”.
+As a surgeon, the most important thing can be to dare to say “I don’t do that”.
 Sometimes the best surgery is the one never performed.

 The right implant for the right person, correctly placed gives the right result – the golden ratio.

 Everything follow a scheme.
 Nothing happens by accident, all is done for a reason.
 From drawing on the patient to selection of implants.

 To perform an optimal surgical flow, where everone know their place before, during and after the procedure.

 Surgeon, staff and patient all have a part in achieving the best result after surgery, including follow-ups and warranties.

 To operate on the right patients, at the right indication, is one of the most important factors in getting a good outcome from a procedure.